 You guys!!
 These fried brussels sprouts are heaven on a plate!

 Just taking a bite will transform you to another dimension.

 The combination of the currants, scallions, toasted walnuts, capers and parsley are exquisite along with the fried brussels sprouts and vinaigrette dressing.

-Also, if you don’t want to use a deep fryer or deep fry the brussels sprouts in a frying pan, you can use an air fryer.
+Also, if you want to prepare your recipe in a different way in order to save a lot fat grams, you can use an air fryer.

 This Ninja Air Fryer (Amazon) has close to 6,000 4 star reviews.